2016 Nebraska Income Tax Brackets

 |Tax Bracket||Tax Rate|

-Nebraska's income tax brackets were last changed one year ago for tax year 2014, and the tax rates were previously changed in 2011.
+Nebraska's income tax brackets were last changed one year prior to 2015 for tax year 2014, and the tax rates were previously changed in 2011.
 Nebraska's tax brackets are indexed for inflation, and are updated yearly to reflect changes in cost of living.

 Nebraska has four marginal tax brackets, ranging from 2.46% (the lowest Nebraska tax bracket) to 6.84% (the highest Nebraska tax bracket).
 Each marginal rate only applies to earnings within the applicable marginal tax bracket .